Learn How to Become a Heli Ski Guide Today

 Photo – Caton Garvie

 In Canada, while there is more than one body that certifies ski guides, the main body and the one that Last Frontier Heliskiing requires of all their guides is to be certified by the Association of Canadian Mountain Guides.
 The ACMG is affiliated with the IFMGA, which is the International Federation of Mountain Guides and is responsible for certifying mountain guides around the world.
-So as long as they have either an ACMG Ski Guide Ticket (or full mountain guide, as many of our guides do) or an IFMGA cert, they are good to go.
+So as long as they have either an ACMG Ski Guide Ticket (or full mountain guide, as many of our guides do) or an IFMGA certificate, they are good to go.
 Getting those certs, however, is extremely difficult.

 Heli Skiing Alpine Landing

-Typical morning at work.
+A typical morning at work.
 Photo – Caton Garvie

 One Of Our Founders And Also One Of The Best Guides In The Business.
 Franz Fux.
 Photo - Mike Watling

-One of our founders and also one of the best guides in the business,
+One of our founders and also one of the best guides in the business, a renowned heliski guide.

 Franz Fux, demonstrating why he’s been at it for all these years.